Home

 by Dale

 I recently purchased a 2001 Fleetwood Expedition.
 Should I keep the Refrigerator running at all times?
-Someone told me that it was not good to cut on and off; from one weekend to the next, when we are using RV.
-I also have to run inverter to run Refrigerator when I am plugged into 110 receptacle.
-Will this hurt inverter?
+Someone told me that it was not good to cut on and off; from one weekend to the next when we are using the RV.
+I also have to run the inverter to run Refrigerator when I am plugged into the 110 receptacle.
+Will this hurt the inverter?

 Thanks

-When not in use I recommend that the fridge be turned off.
+When not in use, I recommend that the fridge be turned off.
 The simple reason that I suggest keeping it off is due to energy conservation.
-Whether you are running off of electric or propane, you are going to be wasting energy.
+Whether you are running off of electricity or propane, you are going to be wasting energy.
 This is the method that I have always used.
-I have had many RVs over the past 36 years, they have all been different makes and models and vintages and I have yet to have an RV Refrigerator fail on me.
+I have had many RVs over the past 40+ years, they have all been different makes and models and vintages, and I have yet to have an RV Refrigerator fail on me.

 I hope these answers help you.
-I am hoping that some of the other RVers post some comments here about what they do with the RV fridge when not in use.
-I would also be curious to see if anyone has some data or facts that would prove keeping the RV Refrigerator on makes it last longer.
+I hope that some of the other RVers post some comments here about what they do with the RV fridge when not in use.

 If you have a comment on this topic, you can add it by clicking on add a comment link near the bottom of this page.